speakeasy-api/openapi-directory/SDKs/amazonaws.com/codecatalyst/2022-09-28/go/README.md

 ### SDK SDK

 * `CreateAccessToken` - Creates a personal access token (PAT) for the current user.
 A personal access token (PAT) is similar to a password.
 It is associated with your user account.
 You use PATs to access Amazon CodeCatalyst resources such as source repositories from third-party applications like Git and integrated development environments (IDEs).
 For more information, see <a href="https://docs.aws.amazon.com/codecatalyst/latest/userguide/ipa-tokens-keys.html">Managing personal access tokens in Amazon CodeCatalyst</a>.
-* `CreateDevEnvironment` - Creates a Dev Environment in Amazon CodeCatalyst, a cloud-based development Dev Environment that you can use to quickly work on the code stored in the source repositories of your project.
-By default, a Dev Environment is configured to have a 2 core processor, 4GB of RAM, and 16GB of persistent storage.
+* `CreateDevEnvironment` - <p>Creates a Dev Environment in Amazon CodeCatalyst, a cloud-based development Dev Environment that you can use to quickly work on the code stored in the source repositories of your project. </p> <note> <p>When created in the Amazon CodeCatalyst console, by default a Dev Environment is configured to have a 2 core processor, 4GB of RAM, and 16GB of persistent storage.
+None of these defaults apply to a Dev Environment created programmatically.</p> </note>
 * `CreateProject` - Creates a project in a specified space.
 * `CreateSourceRepositoryBranch` - <p>Creates a branch in a specified source repository in Amazon CodeCatalyst. </p> <note> <p>This API only creates a branch in a source repository hosted in Amazon CodeCatalyst.
 You cannot use this API to create a branch in a linked repository.</p> </note>
 * `DeleteAccessToken` - Deletes a specified personal access token (PAT).
 A personal access token can only be deleted by the user who created it.